-We base our reading scheme primarily on Oxford Reading Tree .
+We base our reading scheme in KS1 primarily on Oxford Reading Tree .
 However, at each level, we also use books from other reading schemes as supplementary and extension readers.
 This enables us to consolidate learning and develop as wide a reading vocabulary as possible.
 Both 'look and say' and 'phonic' methods of teaching reading are used in the school.

 Each class has its own reading corner and there are shared reading areas in both KS1 and KS2.

 Children take their reading book home each day in order to practise their reading skills and to share their learning with parents.
 Children and parents are also encouraged to share library books at home on a weekly basis.